threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 Required:

 - `name` (String) Disk workload name.
 This has to be unique within the deployment.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `size` (Number) Disk size in GBs.
 Must be between 1GB and 10240GBs (10TBs)

 Optional: